RaymondOnn/Dendron/notes/lang.py.testing.pytest.fixtures.md

 ##### `scope=’session’`

-Run once per session.
+Run once per session (i.e. per call to pytest).
 All test methods and functions using a fixture of session scope share one setup and teardown call.

 - Using setup-show to demonstrate that the number of times a fixture is called and when the setup and teardown are run depend on the scope: